owos02/Linux-Introduction/README.md

 I added basics as fonts and opacity not much more.

+# Starship

+A shell prompt to make the text in the terminal look more fancy Took a setup from somebody that looked good(github -> search for filename "starship.toml), changed some stuff and then ran with it.

+My config is based on [this guys config](https://github.com/w3samiulazim/garuda-starship.toml/blob/25d882253d24ad76e264363b68755968a03a6455/starship.toml)

 ## Vim/NeoVim

-Currently still using vim, though planning on switching to neovim the next few days
+~~Currently still using vim, though planning on switching to neovim the next few days~~

+Installed neovim.
+Currently using the vim-plug plugin manager.
+It's pretty easy to setup.

+### Currently Using:

+- vim airline
+- nerdtree
+- vim commentary
+- tagbar
+- vim devicons
+- Conuqeror of Completion (coc.nvim)

+### Maybe also adding:

+- Telescope

 ## Basic Programs